Turkish leader backs boycott of French goods over cartoon row

 The row has its roots in a knife attack outside a French school on Oct.
 16 in which an 18-year-old man of Chechen origin beheaded Samuel Paty, a 47-year-old teacher who had shown pupils cartoons of Mohammad in a civics lesson on freedom of speech.

-The cartoons had initially appeared years ago in the satirical magazine Charlie Hebdo, whose Paris editorial office was attacked in 2105 by gunmen who killed 12 people.
-French officials called the beheading an attack on core French values.
+The cartoons had initially appeared years ago in the satirical magazine Charlie Hebdo, whose Paris editorial office was attacked in 2015 by gunmen who killed 12 people.

 Since the beheading, the caricatures were projected onto the facade of a building in one city and people displayed them at protests around the country.
 Macron said he would redouble efforts to stop conservative Islamic beliefs subverting French values.

+"Full solidarity with the President @EmmanuelMacron" Conte wrote.
+"Personal invective does not help the positive agenda that the EU wants to pursue with Turkey."

+German Foreign Minister Heiko Maas described Erdogan's personal attacks on Macron as a new low.
+Dutch Prime Minister Mark Rutte said his country stands with France for the freedom of speech and against extremism.

-In response to the expressions of anger from parts of the Muslim world, France has stood firm.
+France itself has stood firm.
 In a Tweet on Sunday, Macron said France respected all differences in a spirit of peace but he also said: "We will not give in, ever."

 France's foreign ministry said in a statement issued at the weekend that the criticism of France was being driven by a radical minority and urged foreign governments to dissociate themselves from boycott calls.